 Buyer’s Guide – Choosing the Best Carving Axe

 Axes appear at first glance to be fairly simple tools.
 However, there are many features to be aware of when making an axe purchase.
 From hardness and material used in the head to handle grain, the savvy buyer should take careful stock of each of the following features.

-The overall weight of the tool is an important factor when purchasing an axe.
+The overall weight of the tool is an important factor when purchasing a carving hatchet.
 As a tool that involves repetitive motion, usually using a single hand, especially heavy axes should be avoided.
 This will help decrease discomfort during prolonged use.

 On the other hand, the weight of the tool helps to determine the strength of the bite, so very light axes may not be what the doctor ordered either.
 In the end, it depends on what you’re buying the axe for.
 If you’re strictly looking to do detail work, a very light axe may be exactly the right purchase.
 If you’re looking for more versatility, you’ll want to look somewhere in the middle range in terms of weight.
 A heavier axe will be helpful with chopping and splitting tasks.

 The axes on this list range from 1 pound (very light) to 2.24 pounds (on the heavy side).
 The one-pound axe winds up being very specialized to light duty, detail-oriented tasks, while the heavier models are well-suited to heavier tasks but may not be the ideal tool for detail work.
 Aim for a weight between 1.5 to 2 pounds for maximum versatility.
 For tree felling, brush clearing, and splitting, it’s a good idea to go heavier.
 For an axe you’re using only for carving, you may do well with a lighter model.